-The exercise of participation in relation to the Executive Board lies with the university council.
-The university council has, in addition to general tasks and powers, a number of specific powers of assent, powers to give advice and have access to information.
-These are stated in the regulations of the university council, which are established by the Executive Board with the prior assent of the university council.
+The exercise of participation in relation to the Executive Board lies with the University Council.
+The University Council has, in addition to general tasks and powers, a number of specific powers of consent, powers to give advice and have access to information.
+These are stated in the regulations of the University Council, which are established by the Executive Board with the prior consent of the University Council.

-The Executive Board offers the university council the opportunity at least twice per year to discuss the general state of affairs in the university.
-The university council is empowered to make proposals to the Executive Board concerning all university matters, and to announce standpoints.
+The Executive Board offers the University Council the opportunity at least twice per year to discuss the general state of affairs in the university.
+The University Council is empowered to make proposals to the Executive Board concerning all university matters, and to announce standpoints.
 The Executive Board provides the council with the necessary information and explanations about a number of topics, such as the policy that is pursued and proposed in the areas of finance, organisation and education.

-To the best of its ability, the university council promotes openness, public access and mutual consultation in the university.
+To the best of its ability, the University Council promotes openness, public access and mutual consultation in the university.
 The meetings of the University Council and the consultation meetings with the Executive Board are open to the public.
 The University Council also guards in general against discrimination on any ground whatsoever, and promotes in particular the equal treatment of men and women, and the employment of disabled and ethnic minorities.
 By virtue of the General Equal Opportunities Act, the University Council is empowered to request that the The Netherlands Institute for Human Rights (former Equal Opportunities Commission) hold an inquiry into discrimination between men and women.

-The University Council has the power of prior assent for every decision of the Executive Board to formulate or amend:
+The University Council has the power of prior consent for every decision of the Executive Board to formulate or amend:

-- The institutional plan; - The strategic plan; - On the outlines of the budget; - The design of the quality assurance system and the policy proposed in the light of the results of the quality assessment: - The Student Charter; - The Management and Administrative Regulations, including the EUR facility for the legal protection of students; - Rules in the area of working conditions, including those concerning sexual intimidation, aggression, violence, bullying or discrimination; - The choice between two participation systems;
+- The institutional plan;

+- The strategic plan;

+- On the outlines of the budget :

+- The design of the quality assurance system and the policy proposed in the light of the results of the quality assessment;

+- The Student Charter;

+- The Management and Administrative Regulations, including the EUR facility for the legal protection of students;

+- Rules in the area of working conditions, including those concerning sexual intimidation, aggression, violence, bullying or discrimination;

-- The policy on financial support for students (grants from the 'profileringsfonds'); - The staffing of the Central Electoral Committee; - The regulations of the University Council. - The decision to provide the programme abroad as mentioned in article 1.19a lid 1 WHW.
+- The choice between two participation systems; - The policy on financial support for students (grants from the 'profileringsfonds'); - The staffing of the Central Electoral Committee; - The regulations of the University Council. - The decision to provide the programme abroad as mentioned in article 1.19a lid 1 WHW.